Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 ### Image processor

 The Image Processor is where I'm handling passing off images to be identified.
 It should have access to nsqlookupd, mysql and the gRPC endpoint of the face recognition service.
-This is actually a boring service.
-In fact, it's not a service at all.
-It doesn't expose anything and thus it's the first deployment only component.
+This is actually quite a boring service.
+In fact, it's not even a service at all.
+It doesn't expose anything, and thus it's the first deployment only component.
 For brevity, here is the whole template:

 ~~~yaml
 ---